Daruvar: History

-Archaeological findings here, (stone axes), could be traced back to the Stone Age.
-The history of Daruvar could be traced to the 4th century BC, when the first organized habitation emerged near the warm geothermal spas in today's Daruvar valley.
+Archaeological findings here of stone axes can be traced to the Stone Age.
+The history of Daruvar can be traced to the 4th century BC, when the first organized habitation developed near the warm geothermal spas in today's Daruvar valley.
 Celtic - Pannonian tribes living here and familiar with water treatments benefiting health, were Iassi, (meaning healers), so called by both Greek and Roman writers.

-As allies of the Roman Empire, the tribes provided support to Emperor Augustus during the siege of Siscia, (today's Sisak), and in the year 35, Iassi were granted local autonomy known as Res Publica Iasorum.
-The center of it was Aquae Balissae, meaning very strong springs.
+As allies of the Roman Empire, the tribes provided support to Emperor Augustus during the siege of Siscia (today's Sisak).
+In the year 35CE, Iassi were granted local autonomy known as Res Publica Iasorum.
+The center was Aquae Balissae, meaning very strong springs.

 In the year 124, during the reign of Hadrian, the area gained additional autonomy as Municipium Iassorum.
-Stretching between the rivers Sava and Drava, on the roads which ran between Siscia-Mursa, (Sisak- Osijek), Salona–Aquincum, and Sirmium–Poetovio, it was easy to access.
-As did Hadrian, emperors Marcus Aurelius, Commodus, Septimius Severus, and Constantine I all visited Aquae Balissae's thermal complex, its decorated temple, its forum, and its (though not as big as the one in Pula) amphitheatre.
-After the fall of Western Roman Empire and the destruction of local tribes by Avar Kaghanate in 6th century this area was resettled by Croats, a Slavic tribe that came to the Balkans in 7th century.
+Stretching between the rivers Sava and Drava, on the roads which ran between Siscia-Mursa, (Sisak- Osijek), Salona–Aquincum, and Sirmium–Poetovio, the town was easy to access.
+After Hadrian, emperors Marcus Aurelius, Commodus, Septimius Severus, and Constantine I all visited Aquae Balissae's thermal complex, its decorated temple, its forum, and its amphitheatre (although it was smaller than the one in Pula).

+After the fall of the Western Roman Empire and the destruction of local tribes by Avar Kaghanate in 6th century, this area was resettled by Croats, a Slavic tribe that reached the Balkans in 7th century.

-In the 11th century the region became part of a mightier entity, that of the rapidly growing and politically important city of Križevci.
-Within, it became part of the archdiocese of Zagreb mentioned by legislators for the first time in 1334.
+In the 11th century the region became part of a mightier entity, that of Križevci, a rapidly growing and politically important city.
+It became part of the archdiocese of Zagreb mentioned by legislators for the first time in 1334.

 Since the city was on a busy crossroads, there were four trading points within the valley — Četvrtkovac, Dimičkovine, Podborje, and Toplice (toplice = "spas" in Croatian).
-And, as it was more than millennium ago, pleasant spas kept attracting people.
+For more than a millennium, the spas continued to attract people as a destination.
 The population in that period was exclusively Catholic.